price, high-low vs everyday low pricing, competitive strategy

 In this mini-case, you will review the efforts of the J.C.
 Penney department store to more efficiently compete on price, primarily underpinned by a cost-cutting program.
 But is this the best approach?

-The J.C.
-Penney department store chain is currently through a major cost-cutting program, associated with its transformation strategy.
-The firm’s goal is to cut expenses by $900m in two years, with $200m in savings from its corporate headquarters, $400m from store operating expenses, and $300 million in advertising cuts.
+Several years ago, the J.C.
+Penney department store chain went through a major cost-cutting program, associated with its transformation strategy.
+The firm’s goal was to cut expenses by $900m in two years, with $200m in savings from its corporate headquarters, $400m from store operating expenses, and $300 million in advertising cuts.

 In reaction to the revenue fall, the company has now started adding clearance events to their marketing calendar in addition to the first and third Fridays of the month.
 It is now using the term “best clearance” instead of “best prices”.